 Wear good walking shoes.
 We walked a lot!
 Good way to burn off all that gelato, pasta, wine, cheese, tomatoes…

 What to do in Modena, Italy

 Serendipity is good.
 By not scheduling every day we were able to join a local tour in Modena.
 A balsamic vinegar producer, Parmigiano Reggiano producer, Luciano Pavarotti’s home, and the Ferrari Museum and test track were all interesting and unplanned when we left home.
 Made for a great day and rich memories.
 When I travel, I love to browse through grocery stores to see what choices are available and try new foods.
-I discovered packaged cooked beets in the refrigerated section, unfamiliar pasta shapes, and a cheese section that made me jealous!
+I discovered packaged cooked beets in the refrigerated section, unfamiliar pasta shapes, and a cheese section that made me so hungry!

 Pasta, made with egg and soft wheat, is queen in the Emilia Romagna region.
 Tortellini, lasagne, gramigna, and tagliatelle are favorites topped it with asparagus, mushrooms, tomatoes, olives, beef and fish (like the tuna, tomato and olive below).
 The pasta is filled with cheese, pumpkin, potato, and meat.
 See the tortellini filled with ricotta and dressed with sage, butter and Parmigiano Reggiano – that is considered a primo piatti or first plate.
 This course follows the starter or antipasto.
 A secondo piatto would follow as the main course.
 I didn’t even try to keep up with the courses.

 He sang tenor and had an enormous appetite for life, Luciano Pavarotti.
 His home reflects his passions.
 Especially for food.
 The kitchen is decorated in the color of the town in which he lived, Modena.
 It was fun to hear his music float through the house while exploring the house.
 It would be fun to cook in this kitchen.
 It was filled with light, had good counter space and room to move.